A car travels clockwise once around the track shown below

 [ \delta = \arctan!\left(\frac{2.5}{50}\right) \approx 2.86° ]

-Thus, only a small steering angle is required to deal with the semicircular turns, which is why cars can turn smoothly at moderate speeds.
+Thus, only a small steering angle is required to work through the semicircular turns, which is why cars can turn smoothly at moderate speeds.

 5. Energy Considerations